leominov/gitlab-runner-exec/README.md

 # gitlab-runner-exec

-Runs task locally with all included variables from GitLab.
+Runs task locally with all included project's variables from GitLab.

 ## Usage